django/asgiref/specs/www.rst

 * ``headers`` (*Iterable[[byte string, byte string]]*) -- A iterable of ``[name, value]`` two-item iterables, where ``name`` is the header name, and ``value`` is the header value.
 Order must be preserved in the HTTP response.
   Header names must be lowercased.
 Optional; defaults to an empty list.
+Pseudo headers (present in HTTP/2 and HTTP/3) must not be present.

 Response Body